Cafe-Variome/CafeVariomeDocs/README.md

 ![Alt text](Archive/screenshots/2.Admin-Dashboard.png?raw=true "Dashboard")

 Before delving into details of uploading data for Data Discovery purpose, it must be noted that the CVNet is a network registry that keeps list of networks with corresponding installations.
 CVNet is a significant application that enables communications between Cafe Variome instances throught the unique identifier for each Cafe Variome (Installation Key).
 Thereby, CVnet is a tool for data discovery purpose between Cafe Variomes which enable us to perform queries from different Cafe Variomes that would be shown as an aggregated result on the query page.
 For further information regarding installing Cafe Variome, please refer to the main github page of Cafe Variome.
 Moreover, Elastic Search and Neo4J can be integrated with Cafe Variome to provide more capabilities to data discovery by including graph data bases by the aim of Neo4J and more speed for quering data when dealing with growing number of big documents by the aim of Elastic Search.

+## Settings

-The System Setting under the settings must be clicked as depicted in the below screenshot consists of various sections of Cafe Variome installation:
+Various settings of Cafe Variome must be configured via the The System Settings under the Dashboard menu which is illustrated in the below screenshot consisting of numerous sections of Cafe Variome installation:

 ![Alt text](Archive/screenshots/3.Settings.png?raw=true "Settings")